Yoga

 My son’s birth was smooth due to the months of yoga practice and a solid support person who encouraged me to use what I had learned to ride contractions and bring my baby into the world peacefully.
 Each subsequent pregnancy was supported similarly (five children in all), and yoga continues to hold a special place in my life.

-Almost twenty years after that first yoga class, I took part in three trainings to share yoga with others: Yoga to Transform Trauma with Catherine Ashton, Well-Bean Children’s Yoga & Mindfulness Teacher Training with Jen Rapanos and Keri Kenney’s 200 Hour Trauma Informed Yoga Teacher Training.
+Almost twenty years after that first yoga class, I took part in three trainings to share yoga with others: Yoga to Transform Trauma with Catherine Ashton, Well-Bean Children’s Yoga & Mindfulness Teacher Training with Jen Rapanos and Alignment 8 200-Hour Yoga Teacher Training: Living & Leading an Aligned, Accessible & Authentic Practice with Keri Kenney.
 All three of these trainings highlighted the importance of supporting people in sacred space, extending the practices in welcoming ways that nourish body, mind and the creation of community.
 Sharing these transformational practices in a trauma sensitive way opens the door for people to befriend themselves with curiosity, gentleness and courage – no matter what is going on for them, or what they’ve been through.

 Although yoga has come to be viewed as a trend in some areas, any practice which is timeless and has health benefits will outlast a trend.
 Yoga stands the test of time and the invitation to practice is open for anyone who chooses to explore how it could be supportive for them.
 What I love most about yoga is its accessibility and adaptability.
 Anyone can reap the benefits because yoga is an art of coming inward to ourselves, our relationships and our lives with curiosity, care and attention which supports quality of life and health.